wdi-api/attendance/readme.md

 # Attendance API

 ## Get Attendance by day

 ```
-get /attendance/:weekday
+get /attendance/:date
 ```

-Where weekday is of format "w03d04", returns all events for that day.
+Where date is of format "YYYY-MM-DD", returns all events for that day.

 ## Take attendance

 ```
-post /attendance/:weekday
+post /attendance/:date
 ```

 **Requires Authorization**

 Creates a new attendance event.
-Required parameters are:

-- githubUserId
-- status
-  - one of `tardy`, `present`, `absent`
-### Input

 | Name | Type | Description |
 |---|---|---|